Aldobrandini Wedding: History

-Description, interpretation and style
+Description

 The painting, broken at both ends, is part of a frieze decorating a wall in the third style of a domus of the Esquiline Hill.
 It did not occupy the central position of the decoration, but was at the top of the wall on which it was painted.

 Ten people appear in the painting, in three groups, whose action takes place both indoors and outdoors.
 At the left and in the middle, walls in the background indicate that the characters are indoors, while at right the background is the sky, indicating events taking place outside the same household.
 The threshold of the house appears between these scenes, in the lower center.

 In the scene on the left, a Roman matron with white cloak, veiled head and flabellum, appears to test the temperature of the water poured into a small washing lustral supported by a pedestal, from which hangs a towel and in which a maid seems to pour more water.
 In the background a person carries an elongated object which is not well defined, perhaps a stool.
 At the foot of the column is an object made of overlapping tablets, probably a cassette.

 In the central scene, bordered by a pillar between two walls on the left and the threshold of the house on the right, a woman wearing sandals with legs crossed (perhaps Charis, or, more likely, Peitho, goddess of persuasion) leans against a pillar, and pours essences from an alabastron over a shell supported by her left hand.
 On a cloth-covered bed sits the bride, with head veiled and dressed in a white coat and yellow shoes.
 Another female figure (Venus), bare-chested and wearing sandals, affectionately embraces the bride and raises her hand to the bride's face.
 At the foot of the bed a young half-naked man (Hymen, god of marriage), with a cloak wrapped around his waist and head wreathed with ivy, lies on the doorstep and observes the scene that takes place at his right.